American Revolution: Status of American women

-However, this new sense of independence and dignity did not come with ease, as a gender hierarchy would continue to bind what it meant for women to have rights during the post-revolutionary era.
-Women in the early republic had many limitations – they could not vote, hold political office, earn fair wages, lacked opportunities for higher education and certain professions, and most importantly, own property independently of their husbands.
+However, a gender hierarchy would continue to bind women's rights after the Revolution.
+Women in the early republic could not vote, hold political office, or earn fair wages.
+They also lacked opportunities for higher education and certain professions, as well as the right to own property independently of their husbands.
 In addition, they held little legal powers in subjects such as divorce, property rights, and child custody.
-A central legal concept that reinforced these restrictions was coverture, a central legal doctrine that limited women's lives in all aspects – making a woman's legal identity a part of their husband's and essentially making them subordinates.
-The denial of things like property rights to women through coverture would play an important role in why they were denied many other rights, as property was a symbol of individual liberty and empowerment during the post-revolutionary era.
+A central legal concept that reinforced these restrictions was coverture, a central legal doctrine that limited women's lives in all aspects – making a woman's legal identity a part of their husband's.
+The early national period of America would continue to struggle with the concept of rights and equality.